francjpd/data-structure-and-algos/README.md

-## Algorithms - LeetCode
+## Algorithms
-The purpose from this project is to display the results from the algorithms I've been solving.
+The purpose from this project is to serve as a respository of the problems i've been solving.